 How to get tickets to ride

-You cannot buy a ticket from an agent at the unstaffed Sturtevant Depot, but you can use the ticket machine.
-You can buy a ticket to leave from this station in other ways.
+You cannot buy a ticket from an agent at the unstaffed Sturtevant Depot; however, you can use the ticket machine.
+There are alternative ways to purchase a ticket to leave this station.

 - Amtrak.com